thestephencasper/benchmarking_interpretability/README.md

-# Benchmarking Interpretability Tools for Deep Neural Networks
+# Red Teaming Deep Neural Networks with Feature Synthesis Tools

-Stephen Casper* (scasper@mit.edu), Tong Bu*, Yuxiao Li*, Jiawei Li*, Kevin Zhang*, Dylan Hadfield-Menell
+Stephen Casper (scasper@mit.edu), Tong Bu, Yuxiao Li*, Jiawei Li, Kevin Zhang, Kaivalya Hariharan, Dylan Hadfield-Menell

 ## Paper
-arXiv paper coming soon
+See the paper on [arXiv](https://arxiv.org/abs/2302.10894)

 ## Benchmarking Interpretability Tools
-Interpretability tools for deep neural networks are widely studied because of their potential to help us excercise human oversight over deep neural networks.
+Interpretability tools for deep neural networks are widely studied because of their potential to help us exercise oversight over deep neural networks.
 Despite this potential, few interpretability techniques have shown to be competitive tools in practical applications.
-Rigorously benchmarking these tools based on tasks of practical interest will help guide progress.
+Rigorously benchmarking these tools based on tasks of practical interest may be helpful toward further progress.

 ## The Benchmarks

-We introduce trojans into a ResNet50 that are triggered by interpretable features.
-Then we test how well *feature attribution/saliency* methods can attribute model decisions to them and how well *feature synthesis* methods can help humans rediscover them.
+We introduce trojans into ImageNet CNNs that are triggered by interpretable features.
+Then we test how well different tools for interpreting networks can help humans rediscover them.

 1. "Patch" trojans are triggered by a small patch overlaid on an image.
-2. "Style" trojans are trigered by an image being style transferred.
+2. "Style" trojans are triggered by an image being style transferred.
 3. "Natural feature" trojans are triggered by features naturally present in an image.

 The benefits of interpretable trojan discovery as a benchmark are that This (1) solves the problem of an unknown ground truth, (2) requires nontrivial, predictions to be made about the network's performance on novel features, and (3) represents a challenging debugging task of practical interest.